Donaldson-Thomas Invariants of 2-Dimensional sheaves inside threefolds and modular forms: Threefolds fibered over curves

-Let $C$ be a nonsingular projective curve and $X$ be a nonsingular threefold that admits a projective surjective morphism $\pi:X\to C$ with irreducible fibers.
+Let $\pi:X \to C$ be as in \eqref{equ:fibration} and the conditions ($\star$i)-($\star$iv) in Section \ref{sec:intro} are satisfied.
 By Bertini's theorem general fibers of $\pi$ are nonsingular.
-In other words, we allow finitely many fibers to be possibly singular or nonreduced.
-We denote by $F$ the class of the general fibers of $\pi$, and we fix a polarization $L$ on $X$ such that $c_1(L)$ is a primitive class, and we let $\ell=FL^2$.
-Suppose $\F$ is a coherent sheaf on $X$ with $\operatorname{ch}(\F)=(0,rF,\gamma,\omega)$, then the Hilbert polynomial of $\F$ is given by where $c_1 $ and $ c_2$ are the first and second Chern classes of $X$.
-We consider $\M=\M(X;P)$, the moduli space of semistable 2-dimensional coherent sheaves with Hilbert polynomial $P$.
-Any $\CC$-point of $\M$ corresponds to an $S$-equivalence class of a coherent sheaf $\F$ which is (at least set theoretically) supported on the fiber(s) of $\pi$.
-We can be more specific with the scheme theoretic description of the support if $\F$ turns out to be stable: \begin{lemma} Suppose that $\F$ is a stable sheaf on $X$ with $c_1(\F)=rF$, then the support of $\F$ is reduced and connected. \end{lemma} \begin{proof} The support of $\F$ is connected since $\F$ is stable.
-To see the support of $\F$ is reduced, denote by $S$ the support of $\F$ with the reduced induced structure, and let $I_S$ be the ideal sheaf of $S$ in $X$.
-We have $F=k[S]$ for some positive integer $k$ because the fibers of $X$ are irreducible.
-We also have that $I_S|_{S}$ is a torsion invertible sheaf of order at most $k$.
-Therefore, since $c_1(\F)=rF$, we see that $\F$ and $\F\otimes I_S$ have the same Hilbert polynomial.
-Tensoring the short exact sequence $0\to I_S\to \O_X\to \O_S\to 0$ by $\F$ we get the exact sequence By the stability of $\F$ and $\F\otimes I_S$, the first map in the sequence above is either an isomorphism or the zero map (see \cite{a9}[Proposition 1.2.7]).
-But the former is not possible, so we conclude that the second map in the sequence above is an isomorphism, and this finishes the proof. \end{proof}
+In other words, we allow finitely many fibers to be possibly singular or even non-reduced.
+A typical example for such an $X$ is the Enriques Calabi-Yau threefold considered by \cite{a120} in the context of Gromov-Witten theory; it can be realized as a $K3$ fibration over $\P^1$ with 4 doubled Enriques surfaces.

+We consider $\M=\M^L(X,\ch)$, the moduli space of Gieseker $L$-stable coherent sheaves with the Chern character $\ch$.
+Any geometric point of $\M$ corresponds to the isomorphism class of a coherent sheaf $\F$ which is supported on the fiber(s) of $\pi$.
+In fact we have:

+\begin{lemma} For any geometric point $\F \in \M$, the support of $\F$ is reduced and connected. \end{lemma} \begin{proof} The support of $\F$ is connected since $\F$ is stable.
+To see the support of $\F$ is reduced, denote by $S$ the support of $\F$ with the reduced induced structure, and let $I=\O_X(-S)$ be the ideal sheaf of $S$ in $X$.
+We have $\operatorname{ch}(I|_{S})=1$, so since $\F$ is supported on $S$, we see that $\F$ and $\F\otimes I$ have the same Hilbert polynomial.
+Tensoring the short exact sequence $0\to I\to \O_X\to \O_S\to 0$ by $\F$, we get the exact sequence By the stability of $\F$ and $\F\otimes I$, the first map in the sequence above is either an isomorphism or the zero map (see \cite{a9}[Proposition 1.2.7]).
+But the former is not possible (otherwise $\F|_S=0$), so we conclude that the second map in the sequence above is an isomorphism, and this finishes the proof. \end{proof}
-\begin{assumption} (Condition on the Hilbert polynomial) Let $P$ be the Hilbert polynomial of a sheaf $\F$ with $c_1(\F)=rF$.
-We assume throughout this section that there are no strictly semistable sheaves with Hilbert polynomial $P$. \footnote{This is the case for example when $F$ is an irreducible class and $r=1$.} $\M=\M(X;P)$ is then the moduli space of stable sheaves supported on the fibers of $\pi$.